opensciencegrid/osgconnect-portal-markdowns/signup_content/signup_instructions.md

 ## Registration and Login for OSG Connect

-OSG Connect provides access to the Open Science Grid, a US distributed high throughput computing infrastructure.
-OSG Connect allows users to submit data intensive compute workloads as batch jobs to the OSG federated resources.
+OSG Connect provides access to the Open Science Grid, a distributed high throughput computing infrastructure across the United States and Beyond.
+OSG Connect allows researchers to submit data intensive compute workloads as batch jobs computing capacity across a shared system of numerous compute clusters.
 To register as a user, you will need an identity from a [CILogon](https://cilogon.org/)-enabled institution.

 After clicking `Continue` below, you will be redirected to your instituional login via Globus and CILogon.
 Once you have completed sign up, you will be contacted by a member of the OSG Research Facilitation team to discuss your computing needs and next steps.